Sister Joseen Vogt

-(3/1/2013) Sisters Joseen Vogt and Marlys Jax made a recent trip to Cambodia.
-The following article was featured in the Spring issue of the College of Saint Teresa Alumnae Newsletter.
-Click here to read article.
+In 2013, Sisters Joseen Vogt and Marlys Jax made a trip to Cambodia, and their story is featured in the Spring issue of the College of Saint Teresa Alumnae Newsletter.
+Click here to read the article.

 At an age when most people look forward to retirement, Sister Joseen embraced the opportunity to serve in Cambodia during the country’s reconstruction period.
 Here is her story in her own words: